 WELL, DO I EVER HAVE NEWS THAT WILL SEND TINGLES STRAIGHT DOWN TO YOUR NETHERS:

-When it comes to investing, the EASIEST method is actually the BEST method.
+When it comes to investing, the EASIEST method is the BEST method.*

-How bloody delightful is that?
-When does that ever happen?
-That’s pretty much NEVER the case with most money-related decisions, or health decisions, or dating, or cleaning your apartment—really anything!
+Wait a minute, the easy way is the best way?
+That pretty much NEVER happens!
+Not with most money-related decisions, or health decisions, or dating, or cleaning your apartment—really anything!
 REJOICE, EARTHLINGS!